 WordPress Plugin Updates

-Whenever possible and practicable, WP NET will deploy WordPress plugin updates that address any known serious security vulnerability, as soon as reasonable after the plugin author releases an update.
+Whenever possible and practicable, WP NET will deploy WordPress plugin updates that address any known serious security vulnerability, as they are released by the plugin author.

 - General, non-security related plugin updates are the responsibility of the customer

-- WP NET recommends that customers keep their WordPress plugins up-to-date
+- WP NET recommends that customers keep ALL their WordPress plugins up-to-date

 - Important security patches and updates for WordPress plugins will be installed by WP NET whenever possible (details in our Policy)